Minneapolis general strike of 1934: Leadup to the strike

-Prior to the strike, in the early 1930s, Minneapolis was a non-union time, in part due to an "employer advocacy group" called the Citizens Alliance.
+Prior to the strike, in the early 1930s, Minneapolis was a non-union town, in part due to an "employer advocacy group" called the Citizens Alliance.
 The Alliance had power and sway over the Minneapolis economy and thwarted union organizing.

 At the time of the strike, the governor of Minnesota was Floyd Olson, who belonged to the Farmer-Labor party.
 Olson was sympathetic to the union cause but also believed that he had gubernatorial responsibility to maintain law and order.

 Large labor groups were more likely to maintain the status quo than to improve working conditions.
 The International Brotherhood of Teamsters (IBT), under the leadership of Daniel Tobin in 1933, was a conservative union averse to strikes.
 While the union's members were often called on to support other unions' strikes, the International Union itself was cautious and had resistance to any striking.

 The provisions of the International Constitution (IC) required a two thirds vote of the membership to authorize any strike action.
 However, the same constitution gave the International President the power to withhold strike benefits if he believed that a local union had struck prematurely.
 The IC also divided its members into separate unions along craft or industry lines: ice wagon drivers in one local, produce drivers in another, milk drivers in a third, and so forth.
 The International Brotherhood of Teamsters was opposed to organizing broadly in the trucking sector.

 The Teamsters had a number of general locals; Local 574 in Minneapolis, which had no more than 75 members in 1934, was one of them.
 A number of members, including several Communist Party members who had gone to the newly formed Communist League of America (Left Opposition) in the internal split following Trotsky's expulsion, became members of Local 574 in the early 1930s.

 These members – Ray Dunne, his brothers Miles and Grant, Carl Skoglund and later Farrell Dobbs – began by organizing coal drivers through a strike in February 1934 that ignored both the cumbersome approval procedures established under the International's Constitution and the ineffective mediation procedures offered under the National Industrial Recovery Act.
 The victory gave the union a great deal of credibility among both drivers and their employers.
 The union began organizing drivers wherever they could be found, including truckers, helpers, and indoor workers like packers, creating a union of about 3,000 transportation workers.

 The union also began preparing for the strike in a number of ways.
 It rented a large hall that could be used as a strike headquarters, kitchen and infirmary.
 It organized a women's auxiliary to staff the headquarters.
 Finally, it entered into discussions with the sympathetic leaders of organizations of farmers and the unemployed to obtain their support for the upcoming strike.

 On April 30, 1934, the 574 presented demands for a closed shop, union recognition, shorter hours, and standard pay to the trucking firms.
 The trucking firms refused to negotiate with or recognize the union.